When your team has more good days at work, so do you. And when you’re on top form, your team is more likely to thrive too.

 Line managers have a significant impact on the number of good days people have at work.
 Often, just a few small changes to your management style can make a big difference to people’s well-being.

-Creating a bit of time in your busy schedule to consider these four simple steps will pay dividends in the long run – teams that are happy, healthy and engaged in their work are more likely to meet their goals and help you to meet yours.
+Creating a bit of time in your busy schedule to consider these six simple steps will pay dividends in the long run – teams that are happy, healthy and engaged in their work are more likely to meet their goals and help you to meet yours.

 - Get to know your team better